jonahsjlee/DS-4002-CS3/README.md

 ```

 ## Data
 Both datasets can be accessed at the Federal Reserve Bank of St. Louis and are small enough to be included in the repository.
 Please download both CSV files and place them in the DATA directory.
-The script `01_data_merge_clean.py` will cover the merging and cleaning process.

 The REFERENCES.md file contains the complete source URLs.